-I graduated in 2014 with a B.S. in biology from George Mason University and subsequently completed a postbaccalaureate fellowship at the National Center for Advancing Translational Sciences at the NIH.
+After college graduation I completed a postbaccalaureate fellowship at the National Center for Advancing Translational Sciences at the NIH.
 As an undergrad, I studied the role of microRNA regulation on Drosophila dendrite formation in Dr. Daniel Cox's lab.
 I then worked on building human iPSC models of orphan lysosomal storage disorders at the NIH in Dr. Wei Zheng's lab.
 I love good coffee, finding fun places to eat, and singing in the lab when no one is listening!

 Francis Aguisando works in the Nusse lab

 After graduating, I worked in Dr. Richard Sherwood's lab at Brigham and Women's Hospital, where I researched methods for directed stem cell reprogramming.